squaretalent/radiant-images-extension/README.md

 # Radiant Images

-IMAGE management tool, meant only to be useful to pages and extensions that need to require images.
+Radiant Images is an IMAGE management tool, meant only to be useful to pages and extensions that need to require images.

 ## Primary (only) Goals